About Dilworth Center for Chemical Dependency

 ABOUT DILWORTH CENTER FOR CHEMICAL DEPENDENCY

-Dilworth Center for Chemical Dependency in historic Charlotte, N.C. has offered treatment services for alcohol and drug addiction for over 25 years.
-The facility, located in the historic Dilworth neighborhood just south of downtown, has separate intensive outpatient programs for adolescents, young adults, and adults to ensure age-appropriateness.
+For more than 25 years, Dilworth Center, in Charlotte, N.C., has provided treatment services for alcohol and drug addiction.
+Located in the historic Dilworth neighborhood south of downtown, the facility offers age-appropriate intensive outpatient programs (IOP) for adults, young adults, and adolescents.
 Once completing treatment, clients can access an aftercare relapse prevention program, as well as a specialized aftercare program for nurses.
-In addition, there is an addiction prevention and education program for children ages six to 11.

 TREATMENT & ASSESSMENT

-The adult and young adult intensive outpatient programs are broken up into two levels, Level I and Level II, with varying lengths.
+The adult and young adult IOPs last 16 weeks and are divided into Level I and Level II.
 Level I consists of lectures and group therapy on topics such as the disease model of addiction and dual-diagnosis, as well as 12-step meetings.
-Level II expands on Level I and reinforces 12-step principles and teaches clients relapse preventions strategies.
-Individual counseling is also part of the program on an as needed basis.
+Level II reinforces 12-step principles and teaches clients relapse preventions strategies.
+Individual counseling also is part of the offering, on an as-needed basis.

-While the adult and young adult programs are 15 and 17 weeks long, respectively, the adolescent intensive outpatient program lasts 18 weeks.
-Adolescent treatment includes disease and coping skills education, 12-step work, group therapy, and individual counseling.
-Parents and guardians of adolescents are required to participate in the facility’s family program.
+The adolescent IOP is 18 weeks.
+Treatment includes disease and coping skills education, 12-step work, group therapy, and individual counseling.
+Parents and guardians are required to participate in the family and systems treatment module.

-Family members are encouraged to participate in each program through education sessions, group therapy, and 12-step groups.
+In all of the IOPs, family members are encouraged to attend education sessions, group therapy, and 12-step groups.
 The aftercare relapse prevention program requires a 12-session commitment and includes group and individual therapy.

-The Dilworth Center employees a treatment team with diverse qualifications, including licensed clinical addictions specialists, a physician, a licensed clinical social worker, certified substance abuse counselors, a licensed marriage and family therapist associate, an advanced certified relapse prevention specialist, and various master’s and bachelor’s-level counselors.
+Within the state, Dilworth Center is among 43.9 percent of substance abuse treatment sites accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
+The organization employs a treatment team with diverse qualifications, including a medical director, licensed clinical addictions specialists, certified substance abuse counselors, a physician, licensed clinical social worker, licensed marriage and family therapist associate, advanced certified relapse prevention specialist, and other master’s- and bachelor’s-level counselors.